anukchat/mlguide/content/ai/classicml/concepts/01_Introduction.md

 **Machine learning** is a subfield of AI that focuses on building algorithms that can learn patterns from data and make predictions or decisions without being explicitly programmed.

+**Machine learning is different than traditional programming:**

+- Instead of writing explicit instructions for a computer to follow, we provide data and examples to train a model to make predictions or decisions.
+- The model learns the patterns in the data and makes predictions or decisions based on those patterns.

+**How does the model learn?**

+- First, we understand the data and see patterns between features and target, we create a hypothesis (an educated guess) about the relationship between features and target.
+(Example: We may hypothesize that the relationship between features and target is linear, which means that the target is a straight line.)

+- To test this hypothesis, we fit the model with a set of data (training data) for which we already know the outcome.
+(Example: We may use a dataset that includes the number of hours studied and the exam score to train the model.)

+- The way we do fitting is by something called as **Gradient Descent** algorithm,
+  - Which basically starts with some random values of parameters
+  - Then take up input values and calculate the initial output using the hypothesis we created,
+  - Compare it with the desired output (loss)
+  - Then adjust the parameters to bring the model output closer to the desired output
+  - Repeat this process for multiple iterations until the model converges to the best values of parameters that fit the data (Means the loss between the predicted output and desired output goes to minimum).

+- Once the model is trained, we can use it to make predictions on new data.
+- We keep testing the model on the data to see if it is performing well.
+- We keep repeating the process until we have a model that is performing well on the data.

 ## AI, ML, Deep Learning

 ![AI, ML, deep learning, data science](../images/ai-ml-ds.png)